CFWS/Periodic/README.md

 [![Build Status](https://travis-ci.org/CFWS/Periodic.svg?branch=master)](https://travis-ci.org/CFWS/Periodic)

 Periodic is a minimalistic Periodic Table of Elements, coded in HTML5, CSS3 and Javascript.

 ## Contributing

 You may contribute to this project by creating pull requests and opening new issues.

-Element information are represented by JSON files and are located in the ```'\_build/Elements'``` folder.
+Element information are stored in JSON files located in the ```'\_build/Elements'``` folder.

 ## Features

 - Multi-Browser Support
 - Mobile Support
 - Responsive Design

 ## Licenses